 When is the right time to start GCSE tutoring?

-Which subjects benefit most from one-to-one tutoring?
+Which subjects benefit most from tutoring?

 Does it matter which exam board my child's school uses?